metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 ## Giants @ Titans

 Jeffery Simmons once again dominating the line of scrimmage.
 Little doubt that Simmons is the best pass rusher on the Titans.

+Saquon Barkley is resurging into the tour de force he was in his rookie year.
+Amazing.
+On top of that, the myriad of new concepts loaded into the playbook is really refreshing - read-option plays, shovel passes, hard play-action,

+GIANTS WON?!
+Tennessee missed a last-second field goal to retake the lead from the Giants.
+Amazing.

+Daboll going for two points instead of one sends a message to the team.
+A strong message.